lengarvey/ansible-vagrant-rails-buildbox/README.md

 This makes a few assumptions about your Rails application.

-1. It uses Postgres as the database
+1. It uses Postgres as the database (you could easily configure it to use MySQL if preferred)
-2. It runs on Ruby 2.1.0 or 2.1.1
+2. It runs on Ruby 2.1.0 or 2.1.1 (easily configurable)
 3. It doesn't depend on sidekiq, or redis or resque.
 4. Your tests should use Poltergeist or PhantomJS instead of capybara-webkit or selenium